 Eichhörnchen literally “little oak horn”.
 What

-: squirrel!
+it means: squirrel!
 This word is just fun.
 To think that squirrels

 are little oak horns is kind of funny